-(a) The appropriate Division district deputy shall be notified of any anticipated changes in an underground injection project resulting in alteration of conditions originally approved inconsistency with the current conditions of approval, such as: increase in size expansion of the project, change of injection interval, or increase in maximum allowable surface injection pressure.
+(a) The appropriate Division district deputy shall be notified of any anticipated changes in an underground injection project resulting in-alteration of conditions originally approved inconsistency with the current conditions of approval, such as:-increase in size expansion of the project, change of injection interval, or increase in maximum allowable surface injection pressure.
 Such changes shall not be carried out without prior written Division approval of the Division in accordance with Section 1724.6.

 (b) Notices of intention to drill, redrill, deepen, or rework, on current Division forms, shall be completed and submitted to the Division for approval whenever a new well is to be drilled for use as an injection well and whenever an existing well is converted to an injection well, even if no work is required on the well.
-In addition to the notice of intention that may be required under Public Resources Code section 3203, any addition of an injection well to an underground injection project, including the conversion of a well without alteration of casing-and the resumption of injection in an injection well that has become an idle well as defined by Public Resources Code section 3008, requires the prior written approval of the Division in accordance with Section 1724.6.
-The operator shall notify the Division and conduct testing as required under Section 1724.10.1 if the packer or tubing in an injection is set, reset, moved or changed.
+In addition to the notice of intention that may be required under Public Resources Code section 3203, any addition of an injection well to an underground injection project, including the conversion of a well without alteration of casing and the resumption of injection in an injection well that has become an idle well as defined by Public Resources Code section 3008, requires the prior written approval of the Division in accordance with Section 1724.6.